zhephree/tinyweb/README.md

 * *Tiny* memory usage.
 So you can run it on devices like **ESP8266 / ESP32** with 64K/96K of onboard RAM.
 BTW, there is a huge room for optimizations - so your contributions are warmly welcomed.
 * Support for static content serving from filesystem.
 * Great unittest coverage.
 So you can be confident about quality :)
+* This fork has been updated to pass headers through to Rest API resource handlers to aid in Authorization

 ### Requirements